ArtificialStellarPopulations/ArtPop/docs/getting_started/mist.rst

 See, for example, the :class:`~artpop.stars.MISTSSP` and :class:`~artpop.source.MISTSersicSSP` classes.

-The first time you need a particular MIST grid, it will be downloaded and saved to your ``MIST_PATH``.
+The first time you need a particular
+`MIST synthetic photometry grid <http://waps.cfa.harvard.edu/MIST/model_grids.html>`_, it will be downloaded and saved to your ``MIST_PATH``.
 If this environment variable is not set, the grid(s) will be saved in ``~/.artpop/mist``.

 To change the default path location, create an environment variable called ``MIST_PATH``.